zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

-equivalent name, equivalent addresser, true equivalent addressee, Vai Po Shizun, Shiqi Shizun, Visheva Shizun, Kulou Sunshizun, Kunnahan Shizun, and Kassapa, those Buddhas and Shizun are those who have the same name and the same address, and Shakyamuni also belongs to those Buddhas, and the Shizun is the same name and those who are the same name."
+equivalent name, equivalent addresser, true equivalent addressee, Vai Po Shizun, Shiqi Shizun, Visheva Shizun, Kulou Sunshizun, Kunnahan Shizun, and Kassapa, those Buddhas and Shizun are those who have the same name and the same address, and Sakyamuni also belongs to those Buddhas, and the Shizun is the same name and those who are the same name."
 So the Buddha is real.
 Caller.

 "Brahmin!
 Be served by me": "The Blessed One is trusted, served, respected by